Camper Sewer Hose Guide: All You Need To Know About Sewage Hoses

 Complications Attaching Traditional RV Waste Hoses

-Rotating the hose end onto (or off of) the RV sewage outlet sometimes requires a lot of tork.
+In this situation, the difficulty comes from the rotation that must be done. rotating the hose end onto (or off of) the RV sewage outlet sometimes requires a lot of tork.

-The low positioning of your outlet may make the job very uncomfortable, or even impossible if you are not very flexible and/or have a weak grip.
+Additionally, the low positioning of your outlet may make the job very uncomfortable, or even impossible if you are not very flexible and/or have a weak grip.

-Also, the twisting motion of attaching the traditional bayonet fitting equipped hoses to your RV means that the o-ring that is supposed to seal this connection is rubbing.
+The twisting motion of attaching the traditional bayonet fitting equipped hoses to your RV means that the o-ring that is supposed to seal this connection is rubbing.

 This can result in wear on this seal and eventual leaking at this joint.